It’s that time of the year: fall, which I think of as flu vaccination time.

-- 1 high-dose trivalent inactivated vaccine (Fluzone High-Dose)
+- 1 high-dose quadrivalent inactivated vaccine (Fluzone High-Dose Quadrivalent)

 - 1 quadrivalent recombinant vaccine (Flublok Quadrivalent)

-Only Fluzone High-Dose and Fluad carry an age indication specific to 65 years or older.
+Only Fluzone High-Dose Quadrivalent and Fluad Quadrivalent are restricted to people 65 years or older.

 So if you are an older adult, or if you’re trying to arrange a flu shot for an aging relative, which flu vaccine should you try to get?

-My take is this: if you have a choice, go for one of the vaccines designed for older adults.
+My take is this: if you have a choice, go for one of the three vaccines listed above.